-1. Upon entry into force of this Code, the Criminal Procedure Code of Georgia of 20 February 1998 shall be declared invalid (Parliamentary Gazette, No 13-14, 8.4.1998, p.
-31).

-2. The procedural decisions made before entry into force of this Code shall retain their legal effect.

-3. Criminal proceedings on cases of criminal prosecution that were initiated before entry into force of this Code shall continue in the manner prescribed by the Criminal Procedure Code of Georgia of 20 February 1998, except for cases of application of diversion provided for by Articles 1681 and 1682 of the same Code. (the normative content that prohibits the application of a maximum 9-month period, prescribed by this Code, during which a person is deemed to be the accused until the preliminary trial, in cases of criminal prosecution initiated before the entry into force of this Code, shall be invalidated)
+- 1. Upon entry into force of this Code, the Criminal Procedure Code of Georgia of 20 February 1998 shall be declared invalid (Parliamentary Gazette, No 13-14, 8.4.1998, p.
+31). - 2.
+The procedural decisions made before entry into force of this Code shall retain their legal effect. - 3.
+Criminal proceedings on cases of criminal prosecution that were initiated before entry into force of this Code shall continue in the manner prescribed by the Criminal Procedure Code of Georgia of 20 February 1998, except for cases of application of diversion provided for by Articles 1681 and 1682 of the same Code. (the normative content of paragraph 3 prohibiting the application of a maximum 9-month period, prescribed by this Code, during which a person is deemed to be the accused until the preliminary trial, in cases of criminal prosecution initiated before the entry into force of this Code has been declared invalid)

-(The normative content that prohibits the hearing of a case with the participation of the jury in cases of criminal prosecution initiated before the entry into force of this Code shall be invalidated) - Decision of the Constitutional Court of Georgia No 1/4/557,571,576 of 13 November 2014 - website, 26.11.2014)
+(The normative content of paragraph 3 prohibiting the hearing of a case with the participation of the jury in cases of criminal prosecution initiated before the entry into force of this Code has been declared invalid) - Decision of the Constitutional Court of Georgia No 1/4/557,571,576 of 13 November 2014 - website, 26.11.2014)

-3^1 .
-If a criminal prosecution against the accused was initiated before the entry into force of this Code, and the running of the period of being the accused is or was suspended, the criminal proceedings shall continue in the manner provided for by the Criminal Procedure Code of Georgia of 20 February 1998 (except for the suspension of the running of the period of being the accused provided for by Article 75(5).
+31. If a criminal prosecution against the accused was initiated before the entry into force of this Code, and the running of the period of being the accused is or was suspended, the criminal proceedings shall continue in the manner provided for by the Criminal Procedure Code of Georgia of 20 February 1998 (except for the suspension of the running of the period of being the accused provided for by Article 75(5).
 In that case, the period of being deemed as the accused until court proceedings shall be 9 months.
 The running of that period shall continue from 1 May 2015.
 The above period shall not include the period during which the running of the period of being the accused was suspended.